 - whole wheat spaghetti

-Increasing the amount of fiber in your diet can prevent constipation and subsequent stool buildup, which is the most common cause of appendicitis.
-Additionally, if you have any condition that causes inflammation or infection of the bowels, it’s important to create an effective plan with your doctor to prevent appendicitis.
-Always seek medical attention immediately if you or someone you know is experiencing the symptoms of appendicitis.
+Increasing the amount of fiber in your diet can prevent constipation and subsequent stool buildup.
+Stool buildup is the most common cause of appendicitis.
+If you have any condition that causes inflammation or infection of the bowels, it’s important to work with your doctor to prevent appendicitis.
+Always seek medical attention immediately if you or someone you know has symptoms of appendicitis.